Reading Body Language to Make More Goalkeeping Saves

 The Importance of Body Language in Goalkeeping

 Body language is a vital aspect of sports performance, especially in goalkeeping, where every millisecond counts.
 Being able to read an attacker’s movements can give you a vital edge that results in you making a save or conceding a goal.
-By understanding subtle cues, you can improve your goalkeeping skills in the following ways:

 • Identify the Shooter’s Intent: An attacker’s body language can reveal their intentions, such as whether they plan to take a quick shot or set up another move.
 Reading these cues helps you gauge their plan and react accordingly.